umakiyer/School_District_Analysis/README.md

 ![image](Images/Bottom_5_School_without_9th_grade_THS.PNG)

-### 4. The average math score by grade level for each school
+### 4. The average math score by grade level for each school:
-* Created a 'Series' of scores by grade levels using conditionals.
+* Created a 'Series' of math scores by grade levels using conditionals.
 * Created a 'Series' by the school name for the average math score.
 * Set the 'index name' to none.